surlykke/Go-Generics-with-constraints/README.md

 }
 ```

-We may also define a generic function:
+A generic function may also be defined:

 ```Go
 func [T] Push(l *List[T], t T) *List[T]{